emliberace/MIDIv2.ahk/README.md

 Place the MIDIv2.ahk file in one of the script library paths.
 (See [here](https://www.autohotkey.com/docs/v2/Scripts.htm#lib) for more info.)
 The folder `\Doc` contains the documentation for the library in a HTML format and can be extracted anywhere.
 The folder `\Examples` contains a number of examples of usage.
 Extract this folder to a location of your choice.
-(To run one of the examples, simply double-click the .ahk file.)
+(To run one of the examples, simply double-click the .ahk file)

 ### Source Code